zhuowei/commercialization-public/customize/mobile/mcsf/reset-the-audio-volume-limitation-and-warning.md

     Value:  000117D8
     ```

-    **Note**
+    > [!NOTE]
-    Set **Value** to a hexadecimal value that corresponds to 19 hours and 54 minutes or less.
+    > Set **Value** to a hexadecimal value that corresponds to 19 hours and 54 minutes or less.
 In the above example, the value 0x00117D8 corresponds to 71640 seconds or 19 hours and 54 minutes.

     For more information about MCSF, see [Managed Centralized Settings Framework (MCSF)](managed-centralized-settings-framework-mcsf.md).
 The following code example shows an MCSF policy setting for the **VolumeThresholdPlayTimeLimit** registry value.